xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

 - Delete the added demand and LSP to prepare for the next exercise by selecting them in their respective tables, right click and select Delete.

 ### Capacity Planning with Resiliency Analysis
 [INFO] Make sure you have reversed any changes made in the previous step.
-WAE Design does not have an "undo" function so you need to undo any changes manually.
+Crosswork Planning Design does not have an "undo" function so you need to undo any changes manually.
 You can always re-download and open up a copy of the model using the button below the heading "What Can You Do With a Network Simulation".

 You have simulated the impact to the network of a circuit failure.
 In Design you can also simulate what happens if a node, srlg, lag, l1 object or a site were to fail.
 If you were to go through each element one by one, you would get a "worst case" view of where you are most at risk of congestion and you would also get a view of the failures that case the worst case, the "failure impact".
-WAE Design has the Simulation Analysis tool to automate this process and provide that analysis.
+Crosswork Planning Design has the Simulation Analysis tool to automate this process and provide that analysis.

-WAE Design is also very extensible and provides an API that can be used to enhance the available tools.
+Crosswork Planning Design is also very extensible and provides an API that can be used to enhance the available tools.
 One example is an add-on called circuit upgrade.
 It will examine the simulation and determine what circuits should be upgraded and by how much.

 #### Step 12 Capacity Planning with Resiliency Analysis
 - Run Simulation Analysis